 Normally $1,000 set to the side is more than enough for an emergency fund, but everyone’s situation is different.

-Cars are a depreciating asset so “investing” in a new car or even worse financing one can kill your financial future.
+Cars are a depreciating asset so “investing” in a new one- or even worse financing a vehicle- can kill your financial future.

 Buying a reliable car is important in steering clear of large expensive repairs.
-Brands like Honda and Toyota are always rated top notch when it comes to reliability.
+Brands like Honda and Toyota are rated top-notch when it comes to reliability.

 Did you know the average American spends $300 a year playing the lotto?
 What a waste of money!
 You have better odds of getting struck by lightning twice in the same day.

 Although casinos and playing the lotto can be very enjoyable for the rush of winning it big, it’s not a good thing to get used to doing.